blbadger/blbadger.github.io/smaller-lms.md

 Scaling up the compute power via the 4x V100, we find that this transformer-mixer hybrid once again outperforms the transformer: for 2.25 hours on a 4x V100 node the hybrid achieves lower training and test loss than either mixer or transformer (above) with values of 1.53 and 1.59, respectively, which compares to train/test losses of 1.55 and 1.61 without the masked convolution (both with Flash Attention 2).

 Another way to add mixer elements to a transformer is as follows: we instead add the mixer in parallel with the self-attention module.
+This does not yield any benefit from the standard transformer architecture, however, and achieves the same 1.55 and 1.61 loss values on the 4x V100 cluster (with flash attention 2).

 ![conv mixer]({{https://blbadger.github.io}}/deep-learning/mixer_transformer_architecture.png)

-This does not yield any benefit from the standard transformer architecture, however, and achieves the same 1.55 and 1.61 loss values on the 4x V100 cluster (with flash attention 2).
+It seems strange that the precise ordering of self-attention versus convolution should affect the model training abilities, and with further investigation the cause of this is revealed.
+It is even stranger that these effects are only observed using left padding during training and not right padding.
+A clue to this is what is observed in a sample-by-sample manner: we see that certain inputs that add a critical number of pad tokens preceeding the word tokens in the padding process result in a cross-entropy loss of 0!
+This is a sign of next token information being passed to the current token, and sure enough the Huggingface [Llama implementation](https://github.com/huggingface/transformers/blob/main/src/transformers/models/llama/modeling_llama.py) uses scaled dot-product attention layers that re-index the outputs of highly padded inputs.

 ### Masked Mixers outperform early CLM Transformers